joshtynjala/actionscript-3.0-developers-guide/text/using-the-flash-text-engine/formatting-text.md

 To rotate the glyphs within a block of text or a segment, set the `ElementFormat.textRotation` property to the number of degrees that you want the glyphs to rotate.
 A glyph is the shape that makes up a character, or a part of a character that consists of multiple glyphs.
-The letter “a” and the dot on an “i”, for example, are glyphs.
+The letter "a" and the dot on an "i", for example, are glyphs.

 Rotating glyphs is relevant in some Asian languages in which you want to rotate the lines to vertical but not rotate the characters within the lines.
 For more